gStarhigh/pro4/README.md

 - Code institute for the walkthrough projects that taught me django to be able to complete this project.

+- W3Schools were a big help in learning and trouble shooting this project: https://www.w3schools.com/

+- Stackoverflow were a big help in learning and trouble shooting this project: https://stackoverflow.com/

 - Django Allauth docs: https://django-allauth.readthedocs.io/en/latest/configuration.html

 - EmailJS docs: https://www.emailjs.com/docs/sdk/send-form/